bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 defer channel.Close()
 ```

-At a lower level the channel bindings are used to make a Publisher/Subscriber object:
+At a lower level, the channel bindings are used to make a Publisher/Subscriber object:

 ```go
 publisher, err := producer.NewPublisher(ctx, "mychannel", MychannelBindings.Kafka())